StackVista/stackstate-docs/setup/cli/cli-stac.md

 ## Configure the StackState CLI

-After installation, the StackState CLI must be configured with the API connection details for your StackState instance.
-If you installed the standalone executable StackState CLI on Linux or Windows, a wizard is available to guide you through configuration.
+After a new installation, the StackState CLI must be configured with the API connection details for your StackState instance.
+If you upgraded from a previous version of the CLI, it is not necessary to configure the CLI again, the existing CLI configuration will be used.

+The standalone executable StackState CLI on Linux or Windows includes a wizard to guide you through configuration.
 If you installed the Docker version of the StackState CLI on macOS, Linux or Windows, the configuration file must be manually created.

 * **Linux or Windows install \(standalone executable\)**: [Configuration wizard](#configuration-wizard-linux-and-windows-install).
 * **Docker install**: [Create the configuration file manually](#manual-configuration-docker).